Former NHL goalie Ray Emery drowns at age 35

 But the most memorable moment from that season is Emery's fight against Buffalo Sabres goalie Martin Biron, a scrap that earned him 22 penalty minutes -- including not one, but two five-minute majors for fighting.

 Emery struggled to control his temper and his career was marked by several confrontations with teammates and coaches.
+There was also an incident of road rage, assault of a trainer in Russia and behavior that led to him being sent home from Ottawa's training camp.

 The Senators waived Emery after the 2007-08 season and the rest of his tenure proved to be a journeyman's existence that included stops in Russia, Philadelphia, Anaheim, Chicago, Philadelphia again and Germany.
-He also played stints for minor-league teams in Syracuse, N.Y.; Ontario, Calif.; Glens Falls, N.Y.; Binghamton, N.Y.; and Toronto.
+In addition to Ontario and Toronto, Emery also spent time with minor-league teams in Syracuse, N.Y.; Glens Falls, N.Y.; Binghamton, N.Y.

 There were moments of glory: Emery got his name on the Stanley Cup in 2013 as a member of the champion Chicago Blackhawks.
 In that lockout-shortened season, Emery went an astonishing 17-1 and set a record for the most consecutive wins by a goaltender to start a season (13).